web-warrior/ResponsivePrototype-WeightLossCenterExample/README.md

 There are some small things that were not completed but the entire responsive layout is complete.

+This may look simplistic but once you start coding and building out the responsive parts it quickly becomes a challenge.

 - Open the index.html file in a browser to see it's responsive behavior